chef/chef-web-docs/snapshots/release_analytics/source/install_analytics.rst

    .. note:: .. tag chef_license_reconfigure_manage

-             Starting with the Chef management console 2.3.0, the :doc:`Chef MLSA <chef_license>` must be accepted when reconfiguring the product.
+             Starting with the Chef management console 2.3.0, the Chef MLSA must be accepted when reconfiguring the product.
 If the Chef MLSA has not already been accepted, the reconfigure process will prompt for a ``yes`` to accept it.
 Or run ``chef-manage-ctl reconfigure --accept-license`` to automatically accept the license.

              .. end_tag